Successful marketing and branding are among the most challenging aspects of a profitable photography business.

 If you shoot portraits, offer to do headshots for members of the board.

 Find co-marketing partners with businesses that share your audience.
-But make sure they are not in direct competition with you.
+Make sure they are not in direct competition with you.

-Hosting an event is a great marketing strategy.
+Hosting an open photoshoot is a great marketing strategy.
 It’ll reinforce your market position, add value to guests and extend your reach.

-When you host an event, you have total control over the style and how you run it.
+When you host an open photoshoot, you have total control over the style and how you run it.
 This will reinforce your brand and position in the marketplace.

-Your guests will associate a good experience at the event to your brand.
+Your guests will associate your brand with the fantastic experience they had at the photoshoot.
 This will drive them to buy from you in the future.

 If you host an event that your guests enjoy, you can choose to make it a regular occasion.